Ukraine: sniper landed second longest fatal shot in history

 Find the validation of The Lie Buster at the end of the news.

-A Ukrainian sniper fired a shell that killed a Russian soldier from 2,710 meters away, if confirmed, it would become the second longest shot in recorded history.
+A Ukrainian sniper fired a shell that killed a Russian soldier 2,710 meters awayif confirmed, would become the second longest shot in recorded history.

 Also read: The West lowers the tension for a missile that fell in Poland.

-The Ukrainian military made the announcement through their official Telegram accounts and congratulated the soldier on his “achievement.”
+The The Ukrainian Army made the announcement through its official accounts from Telegram and congratulated the soldier on his “achievement”.

 ⚡️ With an accurate shot, a sniper of the Armed Forces of Ukraine eliminated a Russian soldier from a distance of 2710 m – a distance that now ranks 2nd in the world ranking, confirmed by the command of the Armed Forces of Ukraine. pic.twitter.com/mNo2mfRh0V